 Now is the perfect time to start planning your final mow.
-You’ll want your grass to be short by the time the first frost hits.
-Getting to that lower-than-usual height should be gradual to reduce stress on the plant, so begin the process by lowering your mower blade by 1/3” each time you mow until you reach a well-cropped height (but not below 2.5 inches).
+You’ll want your grass to be cut by the time the first hard frost hits.
+Remember to maintain the one-third rule and not to mow lower than 3.5 inches.

 What else should I do for my lawn during the fall?

-Raking leaves, treating weeds — there are a few more things to keep in mind this time of year.
-Read here for the short list of lawn care to-do’s to tackle before winter hits.
-(Hint: We can help with a lot these, so if you’re feeling overwhelmed, just give us a call!)
+Mulching or raking leaves, treating weeds — there are a few more things to keep in mind this time of year.
+Read here for the shortlist of lawn care to-do’s to tackle before winter hits.
+(Hint: We can help with a lot of these, so if you’re feeling overwhelmed, just give us a call!)

 Ready to set up your late fall application?
 Call us or submit a request online—and we’ll be in touch!